 In developing countries, international migration due to disasters may be driven by highly educated people, which may foster brain drain in a vulnerable context.

 Author's main message

 Climate change and natural disasters cause people to migrate if they do not have alternative mitigation strategies, are forced to move because of the shock, and can afford migration costs.
 Consequently, disaster management requires a holistic approach, where migration and remittances, which are private mechanisms, should be considered along with public intervention.
-In addition to helping households build resilience by, for example, investing in infrastructure in vulnerable areas, providing social protection, and allocating aid rapidly and efficiently, better world governance is needed to reduce the human impact on climate change.
+In addition to helping households build resilience by, for example, investing in infrastructure in vulnerable areas, providing social protection, and allocating aid rapidly and efficiently, enhanced international cooperation is needed to reduce the human impact of climate change.

-Climate change and natural disasters are two of the biggest challenges for current and future generations.
+Climate change and natural disasters are two of the major global threats to socio-economic progress for current and future generations.
 Although the relationship between climatic factors and migration has probably always existed, the mechanisms through which the former impacts the latter are not yet fully understood.
-This is due to the fact that their relationship is not straightforward and shows many complexities.
 For policymakers, it is important to know what can motivate or prevent people from migrating in the aftermath of a disaster.
-It is also crucial to understand the role of the shock’s intensity as well as to determine whether the relationship between climate change, natural disasters, and migration is direct or affected by other factors.
+It is also crucial to understand the role of shock intensity and determine whether the relationship between climate change, natural disasters, and migration is direct or affected by other factors.
 Moreover, knowing if people engage in internal rather than international migration would probably not have the same implications for the cost and affordability of relocation, policy management of migrants, or the size of future remittances.
 For all these reasons, empirical evidence is needed to inform policymakers about the different migration responses to climate change and natural disasters.
-This would help design better policies in terms of protecting the most vulnerable populations from climatic shocks and their consequences.
+This will help design better policies to protect the most vulnerable populations from climatic shocks and their consequences.